pranjal-coders/BitBlitz-Games/README.md

-# 🎮 GameHub - Ultimate Browser Gaming Platform
+# 🎮 BitBlitz Games - Ultimate Browser Gaming Platform

 A comprehensive collection of classic and modern games built with vanilla HTML, CSS, and JavaScript.
 Play directly in your browser with no downloads required!